Geutg/MMmultilayer/README.md

 Columns must be separated with simple spaces.
 The files drugstrain0.dat and drigstest0.dat provide an example of input file.

 ## Code output:
+scores file:

-Probability of an link being of type 0,1,2 ...R for each link in the training dataset.
+    Probability of a link being of type 0,1,2...R for each link in the training dataset.
     For each link, the output probability is the average probability over the #initializations runs.

+params files:
+first line - maximum-liklyhood value of the iteration next <n_nodes> lines - membership vector of a node to be in each community out of the K next <n_layers> lines - membership vector of a node to be in each community out of the L the rest of the lines in the file - for each pair of communities and layer group, the probabilitie(?) of the *something* to be in a cirtain edge type

 ### in order to run the test on the given data:
 pypy TensorialMMSBM.py drugstrain0.dat drugstest0.dat 69 85 5 5 3 10 1